Josephine2244/PP3-Lost-In-The-Forest/README.md

 | 39 | End game play again input 'no' | Input 'no' where prompted to do so | Input is accepted and leads to end game screen |
 | 40 | End game play again incorrect input | Input incorrect value when prompted to choose an option | Input is rejected.
 Player prompted to input choice again |

+### Fixed bugs

+- Game was not moving to next scene if input had to be re-entered.
+It was fixed by adding 'while true' to start of function and rearranging order of options in the function.

 ## Deployment

+### via CodeAnywhere
+1. Log into Codeanywhere.
+2. Go to workspace that was created for the project using link copied from Github.
+3. Open workspace and go to terminal at bottom of page.
+4. Type 'python3 -m http.server' to open a preview of browser.
+5. A box will pop up in the bottom right corner of the screen when you can click to open the browser.
+6. This will open in a new tab.

+### via Github
+1. Go to setting in the Github repository
+2. Find 'Pages' in the list on the left side of the page
+3. Under the section 'Source', choose 'Deploy from Branch'
+4. Under 'Branch', choose 'Main' and then save
+5. The link to the website will appear at the top of this page once it is ready.
+It may take a couple of minutes.

+### via Heroku
+1. Log into Heroku
+2.

 ## Credits